profwacko/Amihan-1.0/README.md

 Chat Command Format

+Amihan Bot listens for text with the following format within messages:

 ['card name'] or ['card name'MODIFIER] or [COMMANDS]

-Amihan returns card text for 'card name'.
+Amihan returns card text and other information for 'card name'

 + MODIFIERS
 + $f - flavor